KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/bert/BertInferenceExample.md

 #### Modelling Statement:
 A model based on BERT was finetuned in Tensorflow to classify document pairs from the MRPC dataset as like or unlike.
 The trained model was converted to a pb file and imported into samediff.
-Python scripts for tuning and pb generation can be found in the repo [here](TODO:link).
+Python scripts for tuning and pb generation can be found in the repo [here](https://github.com/KonduitAI/dl4j-dev-tools/tree/master/import-tests/model_zoo/bert)
 Once this model was imported into SameDiff we run inference on it with the MRPC test dataset to get the same evaluation metrics we get in Tensorflow.
 We also run inference on a single minibatch and see that the ouputs are identical to what is obtained in Tensorflow.